 - A volunteer application form which includes signing a declaration and agreement.

-- Responding to Abuse and Neglect – Education and Care (RAN-EC) induction session for volunteers.
+- Responding to Risk of harm Abuse and Neglect – Education and Care (RRHAN-EC) induction session for volunteers.

 - Site specific volunteer induction, including work health and safety.